 U.S. Attorney's Office

 Mr. Clarke received his B.A. from Roanoke College and his J.D. from the University of Baltimore School of Law.
-He is the Deputy Chief of the Fraud and Public Corruption Section of the United States Attorney’s Office for the District of Maryland.
-Mr. Clarke teaches Trial Advocacy.
+He is Senior Litigation Counsel for the United States Attorney’s Office for the District of Maryland.

 University of Baltimore Law Library